 Don commenced his professional tennis coaching career after becoming an A Grade player in the Sydney metropolitan competitions.
 He resigned from the TCA in 1966 and then inaugurated an alternate, more progressive coach training Company that grew to the now renowned ATPCA.

+He has had over 50 years of experience in tennis school management and over 40 years in coach training.
+At one stage he ran the largest tennis school organisation in the southern hemisphere (“Champions”) with 2000 pupils and 100 court locations in Sydney.
 In 1994 he compiled and published the first Australian tennis coaches Manual (“Supercoach”) and, in 1999 took ATPCA to the absolute forefront of coach education by having ATPCA sanctioned as the sole Australian Sports Commission’s endorsed body for tennis coaches ahead of Tennis Australia (which had withdrawn from the ASC).

 George is a talented high grade tennis player and athlete.
 Formerly a director of ATPCA during the nineties when he also was the principal presenter of coach training courses for ATPCA, he has now returned to provide us with the benefits of his subsequent vast sports management, marketing, media and promotion experience.

 As founder and Managing Director of SFX Sports Group in Australia, he brings over 15 years experience in client management, sports marketing, and events to the company.
 George is now Rugby League’s most powerful player manager.
-With a commercial background in merchant banking, George has successfully managed the business affairs of many well known sports stars such as Pat Rafter, Gordon Tallis, Darren Lockyer and Billy Slater.
+With a commercial background in merchant banking, George has successfully managed the business affairs of many well known sports stars such as Pat Rafter, Gordon Tallis, Darren Lockyer and Billy Slater and Brett Stuart.
 George has top level relationships with sporting franchises, major media groups and sports sponsors.
 He has a continued passion and love for tennis.

 Rob Casey is a ‘Master Professional’ tennis coach with experience in coaching at all levels and in all situations.
 His Tennis School has been a leader in providing programmes from groups to tennis camps and tours; in coaching all ages from children to adults; and in all areas from individual training to club management programmes.
 Having played professionally on the world tour throughout the 70’s, Rob has also had success in international team coaching and management.
 Tennis Australia has appointed him to international junior teams and he has worked with senior international representative teams.

 David is a Tennis Footwork and Tennis fitness trainer and the creator of the Bailey method, a revolutionary way of learning, teaching and addressing the various footwork movements involved in playing tennis.
 David hold a Bachelor of Physical Education and has worked with over 15 Glad Slam players, selling his DVD’s in 56 countries around the world.
 David has appeared as guest Lecturer at all of ATPCA previous Master Professional Level 3 courses.
 After years of study David has developed a unique insight into the application of footwork in todays modern game.
 He will open your eyes to a whole new realm of undiscovered coaching tools.